Mosquito sucking blood

 Male mosquitoes don't bite people.
 They use their mouthparts to suck nectar from plants.
 This makes them a pollinator species.
 However, the females need blood to produce eggs.

-The UK has 36 native mosquito species, and some invasive species.
-One of the most common is known as the common house mosquito, or Culex pipiens.
+The UK is home to more than 30 native mosquito species, plus a handful of invasive arrivals.
+One of the most common is known as the common house mosquito or Culex pipiens.
 This species is found around the world, often in cities where they take advantage of poor wastewater management.
 Generally light brown to grey and 3-7 mm long, these mosquitoes have lighter-coloured stripes on their abdomen.
 This species can be a vector for West Nile Virus, although this is not a major concern in the UK.

 Another common species found throughout the UK is Culiseta annulata.
 These mosquitoes can survive year-round in the UK.
 When people report mosquito bites in late autumn or early spring, this is usually the culprit.